buildersbrewery/sublime-lsl/.github/ISSUE_TEMPLATE/01-issue.md

+---
+name: Issue template
+about: Please use this to report an issue.
+---

 ## Short and descriptive title

 Any other information you want to share that is relevant to the issue being reported.